distribution/distribution/docs/spec/api.md

 response result, lexical ordering and encoding of the `Link` header are identical to that of catalog pagination.

+### Deleting a tag

+A tag can be deleted from a repository via its `name` and `tag`.
+A delete may be issued with the following request format:

+    DELETE /v2/<name>/tags/<tag>

+If the tag exists and has been successfully deleted, the following response will be
+issued:

+    202 Accepted
+    Content-Length: 0

+If the tag had already been deleted or did not exist, a `404 Not Found` response will be issued instead.

+This call only deletes tag references to manifests and and never deletes manifests themselves.

 ### Deleting an Image

 An image may be deleted from the registry via its `name` and `reference`.
 A